Alaska Highway

 256.5

 Sikanni River Campground & RV Park offers access to riverside camping in serviced and unserviced sites.
-Some pull-though sites, Wi-fi, laundry, washrooms, showers and playground.
+Some pull-though sites, Wi-fi, coin operated laundry, showers and playground.
 Regular gas available (no diesel or propane).
 Open May – Sept.
 250-772-5400

 278.4